binaryedge/api-publicdoc/modules/mqtt.md

 # MQTT (beta)

-Grab MQTT information, messages and topics.
+Grab MQTT information, including messages and topics.

-This module connects to MQTT brokers and grabs information.
-It will connected to a broker and listen for **30 seconds** for the first **100 messages** until a maximun of **9 MB** of data.
+This module connects to MQTT brokers and grabs data it.
+The module listens for **30 seconds** for the first **100 messages** until a maximun of **9 MB** of data.

 More information about MQTT at http://mqtt.org/documentation .